travigd/documentation/server/access-control-lists.md

 You can update these fields with either a single string or an array of strings representing users or groups (`$admins`, `$all`, or custom groups).
 It is possible to put an empty array into one of these fields, this has the effect of removing all users from that permission.

 > [!NOTE]
-> It is not recommended to give people access to <code>$mw</code> as then they can then change the ACL.
+> It is not recommended to give people access to `$mw` as then they can then change the ACL.

 ### Example